A question about using the Informed Child Technique, while doing Age Regression Work with a client with a history of sexual abuse.

 I'll see if I can help.

-Some therapists will do an Age Regression Therapy (AR) and then rewrite the history of the client.
+Some hypnotists will do an Age Regression Work (AR) and then rewrite the history of the client.
 By this I mean, in your client's situation, have her avoid the situation that led to the sexual abuse.
-I usually don't take the therapy in that direction.
+I usually don't take the hypnosis in that direction.
 It just doesn't make sense to me.
 Your client will know that in reality, she did not avoid it, and may feel confused about the situation.

 I would rather suggest that you take her to before the Initial Sensitizing Event (ISE), and inform her of what is going to happen.
 I tell the "adult" to tell the "child" whatever she needs to hear so that she gets through the event feeling safe and secure (i.e., knowing that she will live through it, she will still be loveable, it was not her fault, the abuser is the one with the problem, etc.).